david-garcia-garcia/windowscontainers/servercore2022/readme.md

 The image can use a JSON file in disk to read the environment from:

 ```
-c:\configmap\env.json
+c:\environment.d\env.json
 ```

 Changes to this file are checked every 8 seconds in the entry point, and environment variables updated accordingly.
-Note that this **does not** mean that whatever this environment variables control or affect is going to be updated, it depends on each specific setting and how it is used.
+Note that this **does not** mean that whatever this environment variables controls or affects is going to be updated, it depends on each specific setting and how it is used.

 Configuring environment through a Json file has some advantages: